badrishdavey/au-hackathon-transaction-generator/README.md

 This will post events to the Kafka topic as defined in `client.properties`.

-The transaction generator reads a file `data.json` and pulls all accounts and merchants into two pools, then randomly generates a transaction based on the two pools.
+The transaction generator reads a JSON file (defined in `client.properties`) and pulls all accounts and merchants into two pools, then randomly generates a transaction based on the two pools.
 The same account and merchant information are used (account ID, email address, etc.), but a transaction ID, timestamp, and transaction amount are newly created.
 The transaction amount is based on transaction amounts for the merchant from `data.json`, within $0.50.